 The existing system of highways and ramps comprising the interchange was originally constructed in the 1950s as a bypass around Olneyville, which at the time was a distinct urban center.
 Due to steady growth in automobile traffic and increase reliance on heavy trucking for freight, many elements of the interchange failed to meet emerging highway safety and serviceability standards.
 The problem became worse as additional regional highway connections were made with Route 10 and Route 6 (former RI-195) in the 1960s and 1970s.
 Most all of the now functionally obsolete elements of the interchange (including insufficient merging lengths and curve radii, unusual and substandard on- and off-ramp configurations, and other deficiencies) persist to this day.

 In recent years many of the structural elements of the interchange have fallen further into disrepair, requiring extensive shoring, bracing and other interim support measures in order to meet safety and load requirements for the facility to remain in service.
-RIDOT recently completed a $5-million repair contract for work on these bridges, which consisted of repairs to the temporary shoring and bracing erected several years ago as a bandage to the problem.
+Just prior to the start of construction, RIDOT had to spend $5-million in repairs to the temporary shoring and bracing erected several years ago as a bandage to the problem.

 |Broadway Ramp Closure|